matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - JMS Producer or Publisher - JMS Client which sends messages.
 - JMS Consumer or Subscriber - JMS Client which receives messages.
 - JMS Message - the entity of data sent.
+- JMS Queue:
-- JMS Queue - Queue for point to point messages.
-Often FIFO.
+    - Queue for point-to-point messages.
+    - Often FIFO.
 - JMS Topic - Similar to queue - but for publish and subscribe.

 ### JMS Message

 - A JMS Message contains:
-    - **Header** - contains metadata about the message.
+    - **Header:** Contains metadata about the message.
-    - **Properties** - Message properties are in 3 sections:
+    - **Properties:** Message properties are in 3 sections:
-        - **Application** - From Java Application sending message.
+        - **Application:** From Java Application sending message.
-        - **Provider** - Used by the JMS provider and are implementation specific.
+        - **Provider:** Used by the JMS provider and are implementation specific.
+        - **Standard Properties:**
-        - **Standard Properties** - Defined by the JMS API - Might not be supported by the provider.
+            - Defined by the JMS API.
+            - Might not be supported by the provider.
-    - **Payload** - the message itself.
+    - **Payload:** The message itself.

 ### JMS Header Properties

+- **JMSCorrelationID:**
-- **JMSCorrelationID** - String value, typically a UUID.
-Set by application, often used to trace a message through multiple consumers.
+    - String value, typically a UUID.
+    - Set by application, often used to trace a message through multiple consumers.
+- **JMSExpires:**
-- **JMSExpires** - Long - zero, does not expire.
-Else, time when message will expire and be removed from the queue.
+    - Long - zero, does not expire.
+    - Else, time when message will expire and be removed from the queue.
+- **JMSMessageId:**
-- **JMSMessageId** - String value, typically set by the JMS Provider.
+    - String value, typically set by the JMS Provider.
-- **JMSPriority** - Integer - Priority of the message.
+- **JMSPriority:** Integer - Priority of the message.
-- **JMSTimestamp** - Long - Time message was sent.
+- **JMSTimestamp*:* - Long - Time message sent.
-- **JMS** - String - The type of the message.
+- **JMS:** - String - The type of the message.
-- **JMSReplyTo** - Queue or topic which sender is expecting replies.
+- **JMSReplyTo:** Queue or topic which sender is expecting replies.
-- **JMSRedelivery** - Boolean - Has message been re-delivered?
+- **JMSRedelivery:** Boolean - Has message been re-delivered?
-- **JMSDeliveryMode** - Integer, set by JMS Provider for delivery mode:
+- **JMSDeliveryMode:** Integer, set by JMS Provider for delivery mode:
-    - **Persistent** - JMS Provider should make best effort to deliver message.
+    - **Persistent:** JMS Provider should make the best effort to deliver a message.
-    - **Non-Persistent** - Occasional message lost is acceptable.
+    - **Non-Persistent:** Occasional message lost is acceptable.

 ### JMS Message Properties

+- **JMSXUserID:**
-- **JMSXUserID** - String User Id sending message.
-Set by JMS Provider.
+    - String User Id sending message.
+    - Set by JMS Provider.
+- **JMSXAppID:**
-- **JMSXAppID** - String Id of the application sending the message.
-Set by JMS Provider.
+    - String ID of the application sending the message.
+    - Set by JMS Provider.
+- **JMSXDeliveryCount:**
-- **JMSXDeliveryCount** - Int Number of delivery attempts.
-Set by JMS Provider.
+    - Int Number of delivery attempts.
+    - Set by JMS Provider.
+- **JMSXGroupID:**
-- **JMSXGroupID** - String the message group which the message is part of.
-Set by CLient.
+    - String the message group which the message is part of.
+    - Set by a client.
+- **JMSXGroupSeq:**
-- **JMSXGroupSeq** - Int sequence number of message in group.
-Set by CLient.
+    - Int sequence number of message in group.
+    - Set by a cLient.
+- **JMSXProducerTDIX:**
-- **JMSXProducerTDIX** - String Transaction id when message was produced.
-Set by JMS Producer.
+    - String Transaction ID when message produced.
+    - Set by JMS Producer.
+- **JMSXConsumerTXID:**
-- **JMSXConsumerTXID** - String Transaction Id when the message was consumed.
-Set by JMS Provider.
+    - String Transaction ID when the message consumed.
+    - Set by JMS Provider.
+- **JMSXRcvTimestamp:**
-- **JMSXRcvTimestamp** - Long Timestamp when message delivered to consumer.
-Set by JMS Provider.
+    - Long Timestamp when message delivered to consumer.
+    - Set by JMS Provider.
+- **JMSXState:**
-- **JMSXState** - Int state of the JMS Message.
-Set by JMS Provider.
+    - Int state of the JMS Message.
+    - Set by JMS Provider.

 ### JMS Custom Properties

 - The JMS Client can set custom properties on messages.
-- Properties are set as key / value pairs (String value).
+- Properties set as key / value pairs (String value).
 - Values must be of type:
     - String, boolean, byte, double, float, int, short, long, Object.

 ### JMS Provider Properties

 - The JMS Client can also set JMS Provider Specific properties.
-- These properties are set as JMS_<PROVIDER_NAME>
+- These properties set as `JMS_<PROVIDER_NAME>`
 - JMS Provider specific properties allow the client to utilize features specific to the JMS Provider.

 ### JMS Message Types

+- **Message:**
-- **Message** - Just message, no payload.
-Often used to notify about events.
+    - Just message, no payload.
+    - Often used to notify about events.
-- **ByteMessage**  - Payload is an array of bytes.
+- **ByteMessage:** Payload is an array of bytes.
-- **TextMessage** - Message is stored as a string (JSON or XML).
+- **TextMessage:** Message stored as a string (JSON or XML).
-- **StreamMessage** - sequence of Java primitives.
+- **StreamMessage:** Sequence of Java primitives.
-- **MapMessage** - message is name value pairs.
+- **MapMessage:** Message is name value pairs.
-- **ObjectMessage** - Message is a serialized Java object.
+- **ObjectMessage:** Message is a serialized Java object.

 **Which Message Type Use**

 - JMS 1.0 - Java to Java messaging.
-- JMS TextMessages with JSON or XML payloads are favored:
+- JMS TextMessages with JSON or XML payloads favored:
     - Decoupled from Java.
     - Bridge to non-java providers.
     - Make migration to a non-JMS provider less painful.
         - Important since messaging is becoming more generic and abstracted.